l7mp/stunner/README.md

 Kubernetes's excellent tooling to manage, scale, monitor and troubleshoot your WebRTC infrastructure like any other cloud-bound workload.
-Once exposed over a Kubernetes `LoadBalancer` service, STUNner presents a standard pubic-facing STUN/TURN access point that WebRTC clients can ask for a TURN transport relay connection to the media server and everything just works as expected.
+Once exposed over a Kubernetes `LoadBalancer` service, STUNner presents a standard pubic-facing STUN/TURN access point that WebRTC clients can ask for a TURN transport relay connection to a media server that runs containerized _inside_ the
+                 Kubernetes cluster, and everything should just work as expected.

 Don't worry about the performance implications of processing your media over a TURN server: STUNner is written entirely in [Go](https://go.dev) so it is extremely fast, it is co-located with your